 1. Focus on creating the right content

-The most effective inbound marketing happens when you’re able to create highly-relevant, memorable content which your readers care about.
+The most effective inbound marketing involves highly relevant, memorable content your readers actually care about.

 Through your buyer personas, you’ll know exactly what your customers’ challenges and pain points are, and you’ll be able to tailor your marketing messages to address their immediate concerns.
 For instance, a blog post targeting the CEO of a Fortune 500 company would use very different language and examples from one targeting the artistic director of a small, non-profit theater company.